serverdensity/sd-agent-core-plugins/rabbitmq/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/rabbitmq/metadata.csv) for a list of metrics provided by this check.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this check.

 The Agent tags `rabbitmq.queue.*` metrics by queue name, and `rabbitmq.node.*` metrics by node name.

-# Events

-For performance reasons, the RabbitMQ check self-limits the number of queues and nodes it will collect metrics for.
-If and when the check nears this limit, it emits a warning-level event to your event stream.

-See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/rabbitmq/conf.yaml.example) for details about these limits.

-# Service Checks

-**rabbitmq.aliveness**:

-The Agent submits this service check for all vhosts (if `vhosts` is not configured) OR a subset of vhosts (those configured in `vhosts`), tagging each service check `vhost:<vhost_name>`.
-Returns CRITICAL if the aliveness check failed, otherwise OK.

-**rabbitmq.status**:

-Returns CRITICAL if the Agent cannot connect to rabbitmq to collect metrics, otherwise OK.